Usbac/tundra/docs/syntax.md

 ## Print

-This will print the variable contained in the data object passed to the `render` or `getRender` method.
+This will print anything insite the tags, included variables contained in the data object passed to the `render` or `getRender` method.

 ```
 {{ variable }}